wangby511/System-Design-Architecture-and-Infra/design-common.md

 Seed nodes are fully functional nodes and can be obtained either from a static configuration or a configuration service.
 This concept is introduced to avoid **logical partitions** (E.g. Nodes A and B joins the ring together but they are not immediately aware of each other).

+**Partition-ing** - is a technique to break a big database (DB) into many smaller parts to improve the availability and load balancing of an application.
+It is more feasible to scale horizontally after doing that.

+a.
+Horizontal Partitioning: In this scheme, we put different rows into different tables.

+b.
+Vertical Partitioning: In this scheme, we divide our data to store tables related to a specific feature in their own server.
+Columns-based partitioning.

+c.
+Directory-Based Partitioning: Create a lookup service that records the current partitioning scheme.
+To find out where a particular data entity resides, we query the directory server that holds the mapping between each tuple key to its DB server.
+However, it is at the cost of increasing the complexity of the system and creating a new single point of failure (i.e. the lookup service/database).

+We should avoid those two problems: 1) unbalanced data - The data distribution is not uniform.
+2) hot key issue - There is a lot of load on a partition.
+In such cases, either we have to create more DB partitions or have to re-balance existing partitions.

+**Replication** - Replication means sharing information to ensure consistency between redundant resources to improve reliability, fault-tolerance, or accessibility.

+**Microservice** - Break down the application into logical components such that these components become services of their own.
+So each team would work on the services that handle their features.
+These services will now be communicating with each other via a set of API calls like REST APIs or Remote Procedure Calls.

+Benefits: Each team/system does one thing and does it well, without worrying about breaking another set of features.
+It is easier for developing independently, testing and scaling.

+Others need to be considered: Latency(Function calls are faster than API calls through network), Backward Compatibility, Centralized logging like building a Log Aggregation System.

+**Optimistic & Pessimistic Locking** - Optimistic locking, also referred to as optimistic concurrency control, allows multiple concurrent users to attempt to update the same resource.
+When we read a record, take note of the version number and plus one (better than timestamp because the server clock can be inaccurate over time) and check that the version number hasn't changed before we write back.

+Pessimistic Locking is when you lock the record for your exclusive use until you have finished with it.
+It has much better integrity than optimistic locking but we need to avoid deadlocks problem.

+**Modes of communication** - Synchronous and Asynchronous.

+Synchronous: When a service waits for a downstream system to respond before responding back to the client with a success or failure response.

+Asynchronous: This is a more of a fire and forget approach.
+A service will fire a call to the downstream system and won’t track it further.

+Usually we can follow a hybrid approach - use a synchronous approach for the mandatory steps and an asynchronous approach for the rest.
+E.g. put Inventory and Payment Services into sync part and put Warehouse and Notification Services into async part.

 ## Common Component

+### Proxy Server

+A proxy is a piece of software or hardware that sits between a client and a server to facilitate traffic.

+**Forward Proxy** - forward proxy hides the identity of the client.

+**Reverse Proxy** - reverse proxy hides the identity of the servers.
+A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.

+They can both be used for caching, load balancing, or routing requests to the appropriate servers.

 ### Load Balancer